theship/trebekbot/README.md

 # trebekbot

+Wow.
 A Jeopardy! bot for Slack, powered by the [jService](http://jservice.io/) API.
 Sets up a perpetual game of Jeorpardy! in your Slack channels.

 ![](http://i.imgur.com/BjMDf6Z.png)